 Neither of these discount your items on the receipt, but you will be getting the item at a discount.
 For example if there are two stores both selling the same item for, one is selling it for $5,000 and the other one is selling it for $5,500 it might make sense to purchase the $5,500 item and use your price protection to get $500 back if the more expensive store is offering a better shopping portal rate or codes more favorably when it comes to credit card rewards.

-As mentioned before, I think Discover provides the best price protection policy (as long as the item you’re purchasing is covered).
+Discover used to offer the best price protection benefit, since that was removed your next best option is realistically Citi in most cases.
 If you’ve used the price protection feature on your credit card before, please share your experiences in the comments below.